-WHAT IS DELTA-9-TETRAHYDROCANNABINOL-C4 (THC-C4, Δ9 THC-C4)?
+What is Delta-9-Tetrahydrocannabinol-C4 (THC-C4, Δ9 THC-C4)?

 The medical benefits or use of cannabis plant dates back to almost 16 century B.C. by Greeks, Romans, and Egyptians.
 An extract of cannabis that contained THC metabolites was initially discovered inside a tomb located in Israel.
 It was found on the remains of a woman who apparently died giving birth.

-The structure of tetrahydrocannabinol was unknown until Gaoni and Mechoulam (1964b) isolated D9-THC and used NMR to assign the double bond position and the transconfiguration.
+The structure of tetrahydrocannabinol was unknown until Gaoni and Mechoulam (1964b) isolated Delta 9-THC and used NMR to assign the double bond position and the transconfiguration.
 They also reported an optical rotation of [a]D -140-(chloroform).
 The absolute configuration of tetrahydrocannabinol was determined to be trans-(6aR,10aR)by comparison with d-(+)-glyceraldehyde and ()-CBD (Mechoulam and Gaoni, 1967b).

 As much as Delta-9-tetrahydrocannabinol-C4 (THC-C4) is an intoxicating compound, it has a calming effect without affecting clarity of consciousness or neurologic conditions thereby alleviating anxiety.